 Duplin Co.
-Center for Leadership Development

-James Sprunt Community College Career Center

-Partnership with North Carolina Wesleyan College

-SECU Partnership East Program

-Student Success Center

-Student Support Services

-Talent Search Project

-Upward Bound Program
+Center for Leadership Development James Sprunt Community College Career Center Partnership with North Carolina Wesleyan College SECU Partnership East Program Student Success Center Student Support Services Talent Search Project Upward Bound Program Work-Based Learning

-Work-Based Learning

-^{} Any student who does not demonstrate adequate proficiency in reading, mathematics, and English will be required to take basic general education courses.
+Any student who does not demonstrate adequate proficiency in reading, mathematics, and English will be required to take RISE (Developmental English and math) courses.

-^{} This program is offered through a collaborative agreement with one or more colleges.
+This program is offered through a collaborative agreement with one or more colleges.
 Please see section on Collaborative Programs in the "Programs of Study" section in this catalog for further information.